Ownwn/OwnwnAddons/README.md

-# A utilities mod for Hypickle Cornblock
+# A Minecraft mod for Hypixel Skyblock
-If you have any questions you can message me on Discord at @ownwn
+Provides a few useful features that I haven't found in other mods

 ## Features
 - Custom Name